joshgetter/hassio-addons/kasa-camera/README.md

 Note that the output will be at `HA IP` which is the IP address of your Home Assistant instance **not** the IP of the camera.

 ## Adding Camera to Home Assistant
-You can add the camera to Home Assistant using the above output streams.
+You can add the camera(s) to Home Assistant using the above output streams.
 This demonstrates how you'd add a camera based on the example configuration above:

 ``` yaml
 camera: